iterorganization/SimDB/docs/user_guide.md

 imas:hdf5?path=/work/imas/shared/imasdb/ITER_SCENARIOS/3/131002/60
 ```

-When a local IMAS URI is pushed to the server the URI will be transformed into a remote data URI
+When a local IMAS URI is pushed to the server, it is automatically transformed into a remote data URI
-so that it can be accessed from machines remote from the server.
+to enable access from machines that are remote from the server.

 The IMAS remote data URI is used to locate a remote IMAS data entry.
 The IMAS URI schema for remote data looks like:
 ```